 2010 “InSoNMia project.”
 SoNM Special Project ($50,477).

 Over the last decade I have mainly been supporting the language needs of nearly 1,000 international nursing students.
-One of my main areas of research is linguistic: e.g. nursing English, language testing and policy, vocabulary-centred language competence, and the efficacy of videogames to teach English.
+One of my main areas of research is linguistic: e.g. nursing English, language testing and policy, vocabulary-centred language competence, and the efficacy of videogames and mobile apps to teach English.

 Please look at the "PhD and Masters Projects Available NOW" document, to the right of this page (or on http://www.flinders.edu.au/people/amanda.muller).

 I research communication and learning.
 Areas of particular interest include language testing and policy, e-learning (including educational gaming), and more.